anvaka/ngraph.path.demo/README.md

 ## Storing a graph

-Once data is fetched from OSM, I save the graph it into a binary format.
+Once data is fetched from OSM, I save the graph into a binary format.
 My main goal here was to compress the data as much as possible, but don't spend too much time on the algorithm.

 So, I decided to save graphs into two binary files.
 One file for coordinates, and the other one for